 Most countries have put in place regulatory bodies dedicated to fighting fraud, money laundering, and the financing of terrorist activity.
-These organizations include:

-As detection and prevention measures become more sophisticated, so do the strategies these criminals employ to stay ahead of the game.
-This forces governments to introduce more comprehensive regulations surrounding fraud, anti-money laundering (AML) and counter-financing of terrorism (CFT), and more severe consequences for businesses who are unable or unwilling to maintain compliance.
+As detection and prevention measures become more sophisticated, so do these criminals’ strategies to stay ahead of the game.
+This forces governments to introduce more comprehensive regulations surrounding fraud, anti-money laundering (AML), counter-financing of terrorism (CFT), and more severe consequences for businesses unable or unwilling to maintain compliance.

 For example, here are a few of the most common methods used by criminals to launder money:

-Identity fraud: Bad actors may present a false identity in order to thwart AML protections.
+Identity fraud: Bad actors may present a false identity to thwart AML protections.
 Any company that conducts business online and therefore supports online financial transactions is particularly at risk.
 The speed and complexity of online transactions makes it easier for criminals to remain anonymous as they move money across financial vehicles.

-Geographic regulatory differences: Bad actors may look for weaknesses in AML regulations in different countries in order to avoid detection, adjusting how they move money across borders in order to take advantage of regulatory weaknesses and fly under the AML radar.
+Geographic regulatory differences: Bad actors may look for weaknesses in AML regulations in different countries in order to avoid detection, adjusting how they move money across borders to take advantage of regulatory weaknesses and fly under the AML radar.

-Political influence: Government officials participating in criminal activities may be able to leverage their political influence to avoid being scrutinized for financial crimes, including money laundering.
+Political influence: Government officials participating in criminal activities may be able to leverage their political power to avoid being scrutinized for financial crimes, including money laundering.
 Furthermore, those in their inner circle may also benefit from their influence, creating a broader network for money laundering.

 Third-party participants: Innocent people — often poor or vulnerable — can also be enlisted through reward or threat to conduct money laundering transactions on behalf of criminals.

-And those financing terrorist activities need to move money in and out of countries in order to execute their attacks.
+And those financing terrorist activities need to transfer money in and out of countries to execute their attacks.
 To complicate matters further, in-country connections such as government officials, bank employees, accountants, and others make it easier for these illegal cross-border transactions to go undetected.

-Banks and financial institutions must comply with the Bank Secrecy Act (BSA).
-The UK has instituted the Proceeds of Crime Act (POCA), while the EU has put in place the Anti-Money Laundering Directives (AMLD).
+Banks and financial institutions must comply with the Bank Secrecy Act (BSA) in the US.
+In addition, the UK has instituted the Proceeds of Crime Act (POCA), while the EU has put in place the Anti-Money Laundering Directives (AMLD).
 All of these regulations are consistent with the guidance provided by the intergovernmental organization, the Financial Action Task Force (FATF).

-By complying with these regulations, financial institutions are able to help prevent financial crimes such as fraud, money laundering, and the financing of terrorist activity.
-Compliance generally falls into the areas of detection of suspicious activity, investigation, and reporting to the appropriate government entity.
+By complying with these regulations, financial institutions can help prevent financial crimes such as fraud, money laundering, and the financing of terrorist activity.
+Compliance generally falls into detecting suspicious activity, investigation, and reporting to the appropriate government entity.

-Case Management - Companies need a sophisticated system of record for risk and reviews in order to manage investigations and facilitate Suspicious Activity Report (SAR) filings with FinCEN.
+Case Management - Companies need a sophisticated system of record for risk and reviews to manage investigations and facilitate Suspicious Activity Report (SAR) filings with FinCEN.
 An auditable trail is required to document actions within the system.

-Unit21 is a one-stop-shop for risk and compliance operations, incorporating Identity Verification, Transaction Monitoring and Case Management — along with operations management, analytics and reporting — in a single platform.
+Unit21 is a one-stop-shop for risk and compliance operations, incorporating Identity Verification, Transaction Monitoring and Case Management — along with operations management, analytics, and reporting — in a single platform.